GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/AddingNewSolver.rst

 Declaration file (reference)
 ----------------------------
-The two included headers are:

- - ``physicsSolvers/simplePDE/LaplaceBase.hpp`` which declares the base class ``LaplaceBase``, shared by all Laplace solvers;
+The included header is ``physicsSolvers/simplePDE/LaplaceBaseH1.hpp`` which declares the base class ``LaplaceBaseH1``, shared by all Laplace solvers.
+Moreover, ``physicsSolver/simplePDE/LaplaceBaseH1.hpp`` includes the following headers:
- - ``managers/FieldSpecification/FieldSpecificationManager.hpp`` which declares a manager used to access and to set field on the discretized domain.

-Moreover, ``physicsSolver/simplePDE/LaplaceBase.hpp`` includes the following headers:

  - ``common/EnumStrings.hpp`` which includes facilities for enum-string conversion (useful for reading enum values from input);
  - ``physicsSolver/SolverBase.hpp`` which declares the abstraction class shared by all physics solvers.
+ - ``managers/FieldSpecification/FieldSpecificationManager.hpp`` which declares a manager used to access and to set field on the discretized domain.

 Let us jump forward to the class enum and variable as they contain the data used specifically in the implementation of *LaplaceFEM*.